NSS-SE-Jumpstart/curriculum/parts/part1/classroom/installations.md

 # Installing Software for the Class

+# WIP

+## Windows Terminal (Windows PCs Only)

+If you are using Windows you'll need to install the Windows Terminal application.

+--_**I guess we should use powershell in windows since it has aliases for some simple unit commands and it's the default shell for windows terminal**_--

+--_**we need to write instructions for installing it here.
+I think the official docs are to complex**_--

 Instructions for installing the following tools can be found [here](https://docs.microsoft.com/en-us/learn/modules/python-install-vscode/) or you can find direct links below.

 ## Python